Cathedral of Saint Peter (Kansas City, Kansas): Parochial School

 St. Peter's School opened in the fall of 1908 with 95 elementary and 10 high school students.
 The combination church and school building became too small and a new structure was built in 1912.
 The school had 430 students by 1937.
 A fire destroyed the building in 1943.
 A new and larger building was dedicated on October 23, 1955.
 As the population shifted from the city to the suburbs the enrollment in the school started to decline.
 In 2006 there were only 110 students enrolled at St. Peter's.
 The archdiocese consolidated the parochial schools in eastern Wyandotte County into Resurrection Catholic School in 2007 using the St. Peter's School building.

-Pastors & Rectors
+Pastors and rectors

 The following priests have served St. Peter's as its pastor.
 Since 1947 they have also served as Cathedral Rector: